kubranarci/ExpansionHunter/README.md

 The pipeline's core logic adapts to your input, following these key steps:

-1. **Sex Determination:** If the sex of a sample is not provided, the pipeline will automatically run the determine_sex.py script.
+1. **Sex Determination:** If the sex of a sample is not provided, the pipeline will automatically run the ngs-bits/samplegender tool.
 This script analyzes the ratio of reads on chromosomes 19, X, and Y to predict the sample's sex.

 2. **Expansion Hunter:** The pipeline runs the Expansion Hunter tool to analyze each sample's BAM file and identify STR expansions.